 Players have consistently asked for improvements to CAS, such as a petition signed by 84,000 to add darker skin tones, more hairstyles to reflect their reality, ethnic clothing, and more.
 Where electronic arts (EA), the company that owns SIMS are slow to respond while there are individual modders who are filling in the gaps.

 You can see the difference CC can make below:

 The addition of custom content doesn’t just make the CAS better but also helps in creating a more personalized experience in the SIMS environment.
-On Replayall’s podcast, there was an episode where a Simmer Autumn, used CC to create a world in a SIMS where she lived out life and included her grandma who had pass away in it.
+On Replayall’s podcast, there was an episode where a Simmer Autumn, used CC to create a world in SIMS where she lived out life and included her grandma who had pass away in it.
 The CC was a key component in bringing the world she knew into the game to life.
+She would use CC to have exact items she had in her childhood, make the people she knew and love look as close as possible to reality.
 It was a beautiful and touching story that shows the importance of CC to SIMS.

 Let me what improvements can be made to the game in the comments, or anything else you want to comment on!